ksator/machine_learning_with_HealthBot/README.md

 You can use HealthBot to collect data from the network devices, store the data collected in its database, process the data collected.
 Here's the HealthBot documentation https://techlibrary.juniper.net/documentation/product/en_US/contrail-healthbot

-# HealthBot and machine learning
+# About HealthBot and machine learning

 HealthBot supports machine learnings for anomaly detection and for outlier detection.